Ryan Eades: Minnesota Twins

-He opened the 2019 season with Rochester.
-On June 8, 2019, his contract was selected and he was promoted to the major leagues.
-He made his debut that day versus the Detroit Tigers, throwing two scoreless innings in relief.
+Eades opened the 2019 season with Rochester.
+On June 8, 2019, his contract was selected and he was promoted to the major leagues for the first time.
+He made his debut that day against the Detroit Tigers, throwing two scoreless innings in relief.
 Eades debuted wearing the jersey number 80, becoming the first player in Major League history to wear the number in a regular season game.

 Baltimore Orioles

-Eades was claimed off waivers by the Baltimore Orioles and optioned to the Triple-A Norfolk Tides on August 14, 2019.
-Eades was outrighted off the Orioles roster on October 30, 2019, and became a free agent.
+On August 14, 2019, Eades was claimed off waivers by the Baltimore Orioles and optioned to the Triple-A Norfolk Tides.
+In 6 games for the Orioles, he recorded a 3.52 ERA with 5 strikeouts across 7 2/3 innings pitched.
+On October 30, Eades was removed from the 40–man roster and sent outright to Norfolk.
+He elected free agency following the season on November 4.

 Houston Astros

 On May 4, 2021, Eades signed a minor league contract with the Houston Astros organization.
-Eades appeared in 7 games split between the Rookie League FCL Astros and Triple-A Sugar Land Skeeters, struggling to a 7.71 ERA with 12 strikeouts.
+Eades appeared in 7 games split between the rookie-level Florida Complex League Astros and Triple-A Sugar Land Skeeters, struggling to a 7.71 ERA with 12 strikeouts.
 On August 20, Eades was released by the Astros.

 Lancaster Barnstormers

 On August 27, 2021, Eades signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 11 appearances for Lancaster, he logged a 1.50 ERA with 16 strikeouts across 12 innings pitched.

 On May 27, 2022, Eades announced his retirement from professional baseball via Instagram.